dmpe/BankApp/README.md

 **Features in the future**

 1. [] Allow to add accounts in the cashmaschine dynamically, through another fxml model.
+Nice to create some menu
-2. [] TextField should be done with Scrollbar
+2. [x] TextField should be done with Scrollbar